equant/3d_tools/README.md

 # pointcloud_classify_and_rank_tool
-Very simple interactive tool that loops through pointclouds and alows you to classify them (object label) and rank them (good/bad)
+Very simple interactive tool that loops through pointclouds and alows you to classify them (object label) and rank their segmentation (good/bad).